-Beverly was awarded a grant through MAPC in 2020 to plant and maintain 70 public trees.
-Salem has support from Massachusetts Department of Conversation and Recreation for its Tree Planting Program to plant 2,000 new trees on private property and 400 trees on City property.
+Beverly was awarded a grant through MAPC in 2020 for 70 street trees to reduce heat islands.
+Salem has support from the Massachusetts Department of Conservation and Recreation for its Greening the Gateway Cities program to plant 2,000 new trees on private property and 400 trees on City property.
 Both Cities' efforts are helping to mitigate heat and improve air quality.